-If you're curious about living in another country, or if you're traveling long term and are serious about making money along the way, teaching English is a great way to do it.
-It's a profession with huge need - China alone has some 100,000 native English teachers - and huge turnover.
+If you're curious about living in another country, or if you're traveling long term and are serious about making money along the way, teaching English has always been a great way to do it.
+It's a profession with huge need – China alone has some 100,000 native English teachers – and huge turnover.
 Most teachers stay in their jobs a year or two so each time one teacher moves on, there's a potential spot for you.

 It's also an ideal way for women to earn a living abroad.
 School environments are safe and predictable, and the structure and institutional surroundings make sure you'll be well taken care of.
 Living abroad, at least for me, has been the best part of travel.
 It allows you to immerse yourself in a culture and make local friends rather than constantly hanging out with other expats.

-And in some countries, particularly in Asia, it can be quite lucrative, allowing you to save much of your salary - and use it to travel.
+In some countries, particularly in Asia, it can be quite lucrative, allowing you to save much of your salary - and use it to travel.

 Let's face it – English is the dominant language of business, tourism, science – wherever you are, so people want to learn it.

-As a native English speaker, you have something millions want - and are willing to pay for.
+As a native English speaker, you have something millions want (and are willing to pay for).

-TESOL (Teaching English to Speakers of Other Languages) is often used to mean the same thing as TEFL, but it is also used to describe English language teaching to people living in an English speaking country who are not native English speakers – such as refugees and first generation immigrants.
+TESOL (Teaching English to Speakers of Other Languages) is often used to mean the same thing as TEFL, but it is also used to describe English language teaching to people living in an English-speaking country who are not native English speakers, such as refugees and first generation immigrants.
 In the UK, ESOL courses provide students with a level of English that will allow them to integrate into the country’s educational, work and cultural environment.
 There may be a need to teach basic literacy and other life skills as well.

 TESL (Teaching English as a Second Language) is different again.
 English is spoken as a common second language in the context of official communication and administration in many countries where several other language groups co-exist – such as Nigeria, Kenya, India and Singapore.
 Another term that may be used in this context is TEAL (Teaching English as an Additional Language).

 TEFL stands for Teaching English as a Foreign Language.
 It is the certification for those who want to teach in a country where English is not the native language.
 For example, an American would use TEFL to teach English in Brazil.
-Since most English teaching jobs are in countries that don't speak English - Asia, Latin America, the Middle East - TEFL is probably the most widely used.
+Since most English teaching jobs are in countries that don't speak English - Asia, Latin America, the Middle East - a TEFL qualification is probably the most widely used.

 TESL stands for Teaching English as a Second Language.
 It is the certification for those to want to teach non-English speaking students in an English-speaking country.
 For example, a Brit would use TESL to teach refugees or immigrants in Great Britain.
 This is what you'll need if you want to teach English but in your own (or another English-speaking) country.